camshepherd/RoadDetection/README.md

 # RoadDetection
-Python script to identify the road in stills from the path of a self-driving car
+Python script to identify the road in stills from the path of a self-driving car using OpenCV and not utilising Numpy functions properly.

+# About
+From the third year of University, attempts to detect the location of the road on images through computer vision and image processing methods.